 The Hydramatics is a Tulsa Oklahoma based band.
 Blues enthusiasts enjoy our well rounded Chicago, Texas, Delta and West Coast Jump Blues styles played with intense authenticity.
 Formed in 1990 and over the last 3 decades we have performed and shared the stage with some of the biggest names in the blues music genre.
+All members of The Hydramatics have been inducted and are members of the prestigious Oklahoma Blues Hall Of Fame.

 ''BBQ Bob'' Wallace